kofikodie/Alexa-Meetup-Events/README.md

 A simple Alexa skill to get meetup information, built using the Serverless Framework and the [serverless-alexa-skills](https://github.com/marcy-terui/serverless-alexa-skills) plugin.

-This project is a companion for the post [How to build a Serverless Alexa Skill](https://rupakganguly.com/posts/how-to-build-a-serverless-alexa-skill/).

 ## Create the project

 ```